HYLOICUS Hübner, [1819]

 Male Hyloicus pinastri, Wiltshire, England.
 Photo: © Tony Pittaway

 In the male genitalia, the upper harpe branch is much longer than the lower, more or less heavily curved, almost always cylindrical in its apical half and with only rudimentary prongs (see below left), and thus very similar to those of Hyloicus corsica.
-The apical apophysis and aedeagus are long.
+The apical apophysis and phallus are long.
 This is markedly different from that of Hyloicus maurorum (see below right).

 Male genitalia of Hyloicus maurorum and Hyloicus pinastri.
 Image: © Tony Pittaway.